-Schools are required to provide the Authority with details of actual expenditure and income reconciled to the bank account at a minimum on a termly basis approved by the school's Finance Committee and preferably monthly.
-The Authority may determine different methods for individual schools and will consult with schools about such requirements, for example schools in financial difficulty may be asked to submit monthly.
+Schools are required to provide the Authority with details of actual expenditure and income reconciled to the bank account (I&E Return) on a monthly basis.
+Schools will also be required to submit outturn statements twice a year - usually in October (monitoring position at month 6) and in January (monitoring position at month 9).
+The Authority may determine different methods for individual schools and will consult with schools about such requirements, for example schools in financial difficulty may be asked to submit monthly monitoring reports.
 The submission of such information should so far as possible take account of the Consistent Financial Reporting (CFR) framework.
 This is in addition to the financial information required as part of schools annual budget plans and year-end predicted outturn processes.